 Organize Your Information

 The procurement process can involve managing multiple suppliers and technical drawings.
 Using a drawing library to manage all the information about each supplier can help maintain an organized operation.
-Suppliers can also submit invoices, documents, and contracts electronically, which can be added to the library and tagged using keywords.
+Suppliers can also submit invoices, documents, and contracts electronically.
+It can be added to the library and tagged using keywords.
 This can reduce delays in finding invoices and drawings when needed, enhancing procurement efficiency.

 Mitigate Risk